Skip navigation

 Assessment review and appeals

 1. The University recognises the right of students to seek a review of, and to appeal against, a result for an assessment task within a course, or their final result in a course.
 Appeals against a result for an individual assessment task are considered as a component of the final grade, after the final grade is released.
-Appeals against assessment outcomes are conducted according to the Assessment Rules.
+Appeals against assessment outcomes are conducted according to the Assessment Rule.

-2. Students are permitted, with University staff supervision, to inspect non-returnable assessment items such as examination scripts, up to four months after the completion of the course assessment.
+2. Students are permitted, with University staff supervision, to inspect non-returnable assessment tasks such as examination scripts, up to four months after the completion of the course assessment.
 The University cannot charge fees for inspections, other than the cost recovery associated with the reproduction of any relevant documents requested by the student.

 Monitoring student assessment outcomes